 It is important to note that individual counties and cities have set their own minimum wage laws, some significantly higher than the state minimum wages.
 For example, as of October 2017, the minimum wage in Prince George's County, Maryland is set to $11.50 per hour, $1.40 higher than Maryland's state minimum wage of $10.10 per hour.

 Fourteen states have their minimum wage set to the federal standard of $7.25 per hours.
 These are Idaho, Indiana, Iowa, Kansas, Kentucky, New Hampshire, North Carolina, North Dakota, Oklahoma, Pennsylvania, Texas, Utah, Virginia, and Wisconsin.
 There are two states with the minimum wage set lower than the federal minimum wage.
 The states of Wyoming and Georgia have set their minimum wages at $5.15 per hour.
 The federal wage laws have rendered the minimum wage laws in Georgia and Wyoming obsolete.

 Effects of Minimum Wage

-Proponents of the minimum wage believe that it has benefits such as increasing standards of living, minimizing poverty levels, boosting morale, reducing poverty, and reducing the inequalities in allocation of wage rates.
-In essence, the minimum wage is set to prevent exploitation of workers by their employers.
+Proponents of the minimum wage believe that it has benefits such as increasing standards of living, minimizing poverty levels, boosting morale, reducing poverty, and reducing the inequalities in the allocation of wage rates.
+In essence, the minimum wage is set to prevent the exploitation of workers by their employers.
 The minimum wage helps to regulate economic vices such as the high crime rates.
 Studies show that an increase in minimum wage decreases the crime rates in a state.
-It also helps in economic growth due to the increase in wages which translates in increased spending and savings/investment.
+It also helps in economic growth due to the increase in wages which translates to increased spending and savings/investment.
 On the other hand, opponents of minimum wage say it increases unemployment and poverty.
 It also damages businesses since it increases the salary and wages expenses thereby heightening prices of goods and services.